Do you have a few big, exciting goals you’d like to reach?

 When you’ve blocked off that time for YOUR business you must protect it!

 There will be people and opportunities that pop up that will vie for that time.
 When this happens, remind yourself why this goal-focused time is important and what you will accomplish and experience by sticking with it.
-(Glance at your vision board for inspiration too.)
+(Glance at your vision statement or vision board for inspiration too.)

 A simple and effective way of protecting this time when a request pops up that doesn’t align with your goals and priorities, is to say, “Oh that sounds like a great opportunity.
 I’m booked that that time, but please keep me in mind for the future.”
 It’s mutually respectful.